redis/redis-doc/topics/persistence.md

 The child process will execute rewrite logic and generates a new base AOF.
 Redis will use a temporary manifest file to track the newly generated base file and incremental file.
 When they are ready, Redis will perform an atomic replacement operation to make this temporary manifest file take effect.
-In order to avoid the problem of creating many incr files in case of repeated failures and retries of an AOF rewrite.
+In order to avoid the problem of creating many incremental files in case of repeated failures and retries of an AOF rewrite.
 Redis introduces an AOF rewrite limiting mechanism to ensure that AOF rewrite automatically retries at a slower and slower rate.

 So Redis supports an interesting feature: it is able to rebuild the AOF